for Veterans and the Public

 Frequently Asked Questions

 Q: If I am on HIV medications and my viral load is undetectable (meaning that the virus isn't showing up on blood tests), can I still pass the virus to another person through sex?

-The research results available at this time show that our current HIV medication regimens (antiretroviral therapy, or ART) are extremely effective at preventing HIV transmission to a sex partner if the HIV viral load is undetectable.
-The following three studies focus on this question.
+Our current HIV medication regimens (antiretroviral therapy, or ART) are extremely effective at preventing HIV transmission to a sex partner if the HIV viral load is undetectable.
+The following three research studies have focused on this question.

 A large international study looked at couples (largely heterosexual) in which one partner was HIV positive and the other was HIV negative (we call these serodifferent couples).
-The study found that if the positive partners took ART to suppress their viral loads, their risk of infecting their partners was enormously reduced, by 93% overall, over about 5 years.
-And, if the HIV-positive partner was consistently on HIV medications, with an undetectable HIV viral load, there were no partner infections.
+The study found that if the person with HIV took ART to suppress their viral loads, their risk of infecting their partners was enormously reduced, by 93% overall, over about 5 years.
+And, if the person with HIV was consistently on HIV medications, with an undetectable HIV viral load, there were no partner infections.
 It is important to note that the couples in this study were encouraged to use condoms.

-The results of these studies show that if an HIV-positive person is on ART with a completely suppressed HIV viral load, the risk of infecting an HIV-negative sex partner is exceedingly low.
+The results of these studies show that if a person with HIV is on ART with a completely suppressed HIV viral load, the risk of infecting an HIV-negative sex partner is exceedingly low.
 The CDC reviewed these data and stated that, "People who take ART daily as prescribed and achieve and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner."

 - An HIV-negative person will not be protected from being infected by any other HIV-positive partners who are not taking ART.

 - We have very few data on how effective ART is in preventing HIV transmission via sharing injection drug equipment.